SamirTalwar/talks/99-problems.md

 You can still do this today:

     var request = new XMLHttpRequest()
-    request.open('GET', 'something.json', false); // the "false" tells it to make a synchronous request request.setRequestHeader('X-Requested-With', 'XMLHttpRequest')
+    request.open('GET', 'something.json', false) // the "false" tells it to make a synchronous request request.setRequestHeader('X-Requested-With', 'XMLHttpRequest')
-    request.send(null); // No data needs to be sent along with the request
+    request.send(null) // No data needs to be sent along with the request
     // execution pauses here until we get a response alert('Response:\n' + this.responseText)